Hurricane Research at Montgomery

-research.
 Montgomery Botanical Center staff presented collections-based research at Botany 2006 that was informed by 2005's hurricane season.

 Ongoing research is looking at potential spatial relationships or patterns in the observed hurricane damage.
 In this map, the locations at MBC of the plant deaths that were caused by hurricanes are seen at a glance.

 GIS staff overlaid the locations on a LIDAR First-Return